james-t-larson/neutral-times-api/taskell.md

 - Implment category filter to articles endpoint
     > The user should be able to request business or political articles.
     * [ ] Should write 10 political and 10 business related articles
+- Implement Prompt Versioning
+    * [ ] Move Prompt into DB
+    * [ ] Add columns for sentiment, readibilty
+    * [ ] If its easily detectably.
+Things like, "This article was written following certain guidlines"
 - Link taskell and the github project
 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main